oliverye7/gRPC_image_rotation_service/README.md

 So `python3 client.py --input <...> --output <...> --rotate <...> --mean` is a valid command as well.

+An example command would be:

+`python3 client.py --input ./input/dog.png --output ./output --rotate ONE_EIGHTY_DEG --mean`

 Most small to medium sized images will take a couple seconds (or less), but larger images (3000 x 4000 pixels) can take around 50 seconds to process.

 ## Dockerization <a name="docker"></a>
-I was not able to successfully Dockerize the rotation service, but I was very close to succeeding.
-My suspicion is that there was something wrong with my understanding of port forwarding, since I was able to successfully Dockerize my server, but unable to connect to it via the client.
-I chose to only Dockerize the server, since it would make sense that a server is "containerized" and that the client can be run locally.
+I also dockerized the process -- I chose to only Dockerize the server, since it would make sense that a server is "containerized" and that the client can be run locally.

 My `DockerFile` is included in the `RotationService` folder.

+To see the process in action, run

-I run `docker build -t my-server .` to build, followed by
+`docker build -t my-server .` to build, followed by

 `docker run -it -p 8080:8080 --rm --name rotation-service my-server` to run the docker container.
-This (I believe) successfully runs the server, but the client has difficulty connecting to the server, even when it is sending requests on `localhost:8080`.

-I'm not too sure what the issue is here, but if given more time I would definitely have solved this problem.
-I'll think more about this problem through next week and try to resolve the issue if I can.
+I was unable to test on other host IPs, but I'm able to get it to work with the host set to 0.0.0.0 to test locally; then, the  `-p` argument (port forwarding) just connects the port from the docker container to port 8080, so client (local) can communicate with the server (container).

+While using the Dockerized version of the service, if you want to change the port you're connecting to, you need to change the two numbers following `-p` to `<from port>:<to port>`, but it's probably most convenient to just have them be the same port number to avoid confusion.
+You will also need to specify the port you want to use in the client.py --port parameter.

 ## Discussion and Thoughts <a name="disc"></a>